Current students are encouraged to discuss applying for the awards listed below with their tutor.

 This Bursary was established by Professor Eric Carlson, Former Chair of the History Department at Gustavus Adolphus College in Minnesota in memory of Professor Marjorie Chibnall, a distinguished medieval historian and Fellow of Clare Hall, to be given to an outstanding student with financial needs.
 While all students are eligible, preference will be given to students of medieval history or any period of British history.
 The bursary has a value of £600 and is awarded annually.
-The first recipient will be awarded in Michaelmas term 2017.

 British Academy Biography - Professor Marjorie Chibnall

 This fund provides support for students of Clare Hall to pursue outstanding research and educational opportunities.
 These awards are in addition to the existing Tutors’ Fund for Research Support and are intended to facilitate research and/or conference attendance for those requiring substantial additional support.
 Awards are competitive and hence offered on a selective case-by-case basis with reference to academic merit and research potential.